Stonewall, Texas

 Stonewall is an unincorporated community and census-designated place (CDP) in Gillespie County, Texas, United States.
-The population was 451 at the 2020 census.
-It was named for Confederate General Thomas J. (Stonewall) Jackson, by Israel P. Nunez, who established a stage station near the site in 1870.
+Its population was 451 at the 2020 census.
+It was named for Confederate General Thomas J. "Stonewall" Jackson.

 History

-It was named for Confederate General Thomas J. (Stonewall) Jackson, by Israel P. Nunez who established a stage station near the site in 1870.
+It was named for Confederate General Thomas J. "Stonewall" Jackson, by Israel P. Nunez, who established a stage station near the site in 1870.

-Stonewall was the home of former U.S. President Lyndon B. Johnson, and the "LBJ Ranch" is located nearby.
+Stonewall was the home of former U.S. President Lyndon B. Johnson, and the LBJ Ranch is located nearby.

 Geography

 Pedernales River as it passes through the LBJ Ranch near Stonewall.

 Stonewall is located in eastern Gillespie County on the Pedernales River, in the Hill Country of central Texas.
 U.S. Route 290 passes through the community, leading west 14 mi to Fredericksburg, the Gillespie County seat, and east 15 mi to Johnson City.
 Stonewall is 63 mi west of Austin and 71 mi north of San Antonio.

-According to the U.S. Census Bureau, the Stonewall CDP has a total area of 39.4 sqkm, of which 39.0 sqkm are land and 0.4 sqkm, or 0.95%, are water.
+According to the U.S. Census Bureau, the Stonewall CDP has a total area of 39.4 sqkm, of which 39.0 sqkm are land and 0.4 sqkm, or 0.95%, is covered by water.
 The Pedernales River flows from west to east just north of the center of town.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen climate classification system, Stonewall has a humid subtropical climate, Cfa on climate maps.
+According to the Köppen climate classification, Stonewall has a humid subtropical climate, Cfa on climate maps.